 Loose teeth are also normal while wearing braces.
 Your braces must loosen your teeth to move them into the desired positions.
 Your teeth will no longer feel loose when your teeth are properly aligned.

 Loose Wires and Bands

-You can temporarily fix the loose wire by using the back of a spoon or the eraser end of a pencil to carefully and gently push the wire back into place.
-If the loose wire is causing irritation to your lips or cheeks, put wax or a wet cotton ball over the broken wire to relieve the pain.
+You might be able to fix the loose wire by using an eraser or the back part of a spoon to guide the wire back into place.
+If the loose wire is digging into your lips or cheeks, wax or a wet cotton ball placed over the broken wire should provide relief.